smile4maggie/anova_finance/README.md

 1. Create a file called `secrets.py`.
 2. On the Reimbursement Submission spreadsheet, copy the spreadsheet id by going to its link.
 The spreadsheet ID looks like a hash in the link: ```https://docs.google.com/spreadsheets/d/{spreadsheet_id}/edit```
 3. In `secrets.py`, set `SPREADSHEET_ID = 'spreadsheet_id'`.
 Make sure `SPREADSHEET_ID` is a string.
+4. Exit Google Chrome.

-## Running the Reimbursement Script
+## Running the Reimbursement Script 🔥
 Currently, the script submits all purchase requests that have not been submitted yet (in Stage 0).
 This is based on the Reimbursement Submission Google Form responses.
 All purchase requests are in Stage 0 until it is submitted on Callink.

 ### Submitting all Stage 0 Reimbursements: